MorenoLaQuatra/FlanEC/README.md

 If you use this code or the models in your research, please cite the following paper:

-**the official citation will be updated upon SLT 2024 proceedings publication**

 ```bibtex
 @INPROCEEDINGS{LaQuatra24FlanEC,
   author={Quatra, Moreno La and Salerno, Valerio Mario and Tsao, Yu and Siniscalchi, Sabato Marco},